 Bill represents middle-market and early stage companies in a variety of industries, including health care, technology, consumer products and energy.
 During his extensive career as a corporate attorney in Dallas, Bill has put his experience and perspective to good use in addressing his clients’ most critical concerns, whether in connection with a sale transaction, a growth strategy or a recapitalization.
 Clients often say that they consider Bill a trusted advisor and rely heavily on his understanding of their objectives and risk tolerance when planning their strategies.
 His nuanced understanding of private equity structures and conventions allows him to manage expectations among buyers, sellers, lenders, management and other parties to complex transactions.

 Bill is frequently called upon to represent boards of directors and management teams in circumstances in which such clients need independent counsel.
 Examples include interested party transactions and other transactions in which there are delicate or contentious governance issues.

-In the healthcare sector, Bill represents established healthcare companies and their investors in mergers, acquisitions and financings.
-Representative of this area of his practice is his representation of Bellus Medical in connection with its sale to Crown Laboratories, advising a large regional health system in its consolidation with a national, faith-based health system in a transaction valued at $900 MM; another is his engagement by a private equity firm to acquire and expand a medical equipment leasing company.
+In the health care sector, Bill represents established health care companies and their investors in mergers, acquisitions and financings.
+Representative of this area of his practice is his representation of Bellus Medical in connection with its sale to Crown Laboratories and advising a large regional health system in its consolidation with a national, faith-based health system in a transaction valued at $900 MM; another is his engagement by a private equity firm to acquire and expand a medical equipment leasing company.
 He also has a lengthy track record handling complex private equity deals in the midstream energy sector.
 Finally, Bill is often asked to represent early stage technology companies in preparing for and then raising growth capital.

 Outside of his law practice, Bill is an active supporter of the arts community and holds a doctorate in literature.
 He offers pro bono counsel to local theater groups and serves as Chair of The University of Texas at Dallas’ Arts & Humanities Advisory Council.